 - ✅ Udacity Artificial Intelligence Nanodegree [Cost]

-To be honest, I somehow stumbled upon Udacity’s Deep Learning Nanodegree Foundations (DLND) and was won over by Siraj Raval.
-I had a slight interest in AI and Machine Learning but his introductory videos on YouTube got me hooked.
+I stumbled upon Udacity’s Deep Learning Nanodegree Foundations (DLND) and was won over by Siraj Raval.
+I had a slight interest in AI and machine learning but his introductory videos on YouTube got me hooked.
 This was the first course I started with.

-- ✅ Learn Python the Hard Way by Zed Shaw [Free]
+- Learn Python the Hard Way by Zed Shaw [Cost]

 - Naked Statistics by Charles Wheelan [Cost]

 - Artificial Intelligence: A Modern Approach by Peter Norvig and Steven Russell [Cost]

 - Deep Learning with Python by François Chollet [Cost]